Bringing the Three Lines of Defense to Life

 Process

-Discovery and Alignment
+Discovery

 With that foundation in place, I mapped out the four-week journey and decided how the modules, videos, intranet hub, and manager resources would work together as one continuous experience rather than separate training events.
 I drafted storyboards and early versions of the modules and videos, then tested them with a small group of stakeholders to see whether they were clear and struck the right tone for a regulated environment.
 Feedback from those sessions drove several rounds of refinement, especially around how we described ownership of risk and the advisory role of the second line.

-Rollout and Evaluation
+Rollout and Reinforcement

 During rollout, I coordinated timing with internal communications so each weekly release was supported by consistent messaging and campaign visuals across email and the intranet.
 As employees moved through the campaign, I worked with the strategic analyst to review completion trends and the data we were seeing from assessments and surveys, then highlighted where we might need to reinforce key ideas after the initial four weeks.